Team305/team305.github.io/TeamCharter.md

 ## 1.2 Product Mission Statement

 Team 305’s goal is to develop a fully functional and aesthetically pleasing weather control module for residential and commercial greenhouses.
 This will be accomplished by simplifying the product design as much as possible without compromising reliability.

+For more information about Team 305's oraganization process, see [Appendix A.](/AppendixA)